dougeby/IntuneDocs/intune-user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 -  Phone number: For **corporate**-owned devices, your full phone number can be seen.
 For **personal**-owned devices, just the last four digits of your phone number are visible to your organization.
 You can see the **Ownership Type** for each individual device  by opening that device's **Device Details** page.
 - Device storage space: If you can't install a required app, your organization might look at your device's storage space to figure out if space is too low.
 -  Location: Your organization can never see your device's location, except if you have an iOS device that is supervised and has gotten lost.
-[How do I know?](https://go.microsoft.com/fwlink/?linkid=853816)
+Visit the [Apple iOS documentation](https://go.microsoft.com/fwlink/?linkid=853816) to learn more about supervised devices.
 - App inventory: If your organization uses Mobile Threat Defense, they will be able to view what more details about the apps that are on your iOS device.
 Find out more about [Mobile Threat Defense](you-are-prompted-to-install-mtd-ios.md).
 - Network information: Some information about network connections for Android devices may be available to your organization support.
 For example, if your organization requires devices to remain within a certain building, your device would identify the network where it is connected.